 Biologics are injectable drugs.
 They work by blocking specific inflammatory pathways made by immune cells.
 This reduces inflammation caused by RA.
 Doctors prescribe biologics when DMARDs alone aren’t enough to treat RA symptoms.

 Biologics aren’t recommended for people with compromised immune systems or an infection.
 This is because they can raise the risk of serious infections.

 The most common biologics include:

-Your doctor may prescribe these drugs if DMARDs or biologics don’t work for you.
+Your doctor may prescribe JAK inhibitors if DMARDs or biologics aren’t treating your RA as well.
 These medications affect genes and the activity of immune cells in the body.
 They help prevent inflammation and stop damage to joints and tissues.

 The more common side effects of these drugs include:

 - upper respiratory infections, like sinus infections or the common cold

 Acetaminophen is available over the counter (OTC) without a prescription.
 It comes as an oral drug and a rectal suppository.